 Someday, we hope our children get married and have families of their own.
 At that point, they will likely want insurance on themselves. $50K will be a nice starter policy.
 But what we’re really doing is protecting their ability to buy more insurance should something happen that would cause the price to be expensive for them.
 This is a concept our industry calls insurability.
 Say one of our kids is diagnosed with diabetes.
 In such a case, they probably wouldn’t qualify for most life insurance.
 If they did, it would be incredibly expensive.

-The policies that we bought for our children will give them the ability to buy more insurance at set times in the future based on their health at the time that we took out the insurance — they were very healthy 5-, 3- and 1-year-olds.
-Even though any additional insurance would be more expense — because age is also a factor in the cost when a policy is purchased — changes to their health won’t impact the price.
+The policies that we bought for our children feature an optional benefit that will give them the ability to buy more insurance at set times in the future based on their health at the time that we took out the insurance — they were very healthy 5-, 3- and 1-year-olds.
+Even though any additional insurance would be more expensive — because age is also a factor in the cost when a policy is purchased — changes to their health won’t impact the price.
 We have insured their ability to get more insurance for years.
 This was key for us.

 I still remember a brief health scare we had with our middle child a couple years ago (it turned out to be nothing).
 But while it was ongoing, my wife asked, “he’s taken care of, he’d be able to get more insurance, right?”
 “Yes,” I said.
 It was amazing peace of mind.